hashicorp/terraform-aws-consul/_ci/publish-amis-in-new-account.md

 In addition to the above, don't forget to update the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables in CircleCI to reflect the new AWS account.

+Finally, note that, on a brand new account, many AWS regions are limited to just 5 EC2 Instances in an Auto Scaling Group, but the automated tests in this repo create up to 10 EC2 Instances.
+Therefore, automated tests will fail if they run in a region with too small a limit.
+To avoid this issue, request an increase in the number of t2-family EC2 Instances allowed in every AWS region from AWS support.